o3de/sig-testing/governance/SIG Testing Charter.md

   * Submit at least one pull request per month modifying code, tests, policies, or documentation
 * Attend at least one charter meeting per year (how often will these meetings be held, monthly?)
   * Take turns recording meeting minutes
-* Set and establish team meetings and future activities
+* Organize SIG-Testing meetings in Discord
+  * Meet with other SIGs when appropriate
 * Resolve disputes among contributors and maintainers
   * Bring deadlocked disputes to the SIG Chair for review